-- the purchase and repair of custom made orthopedic shoes or prefabricated orthopedic shoes with permanent modifications to accommodate, relieve or remedy a mechanical foot defect or abnormality provided that: - the shoes have been prescribed by an attending physician, orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist; - the Participant provides a copy of a biomechanical or gait analysis from the prescribing Health Practitioner; and - the orthopedic shoes are dispensed by an Approved Provider of orthopedic shoes; - custom made foot orthotics to accommodate, relieve or remedy a mechanical foot defect or abnormality providing that: - they have been prescribed by an attending physician, an orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist; and - the custom made foot orthotics are dispensed by an Approved Provider of custom made foot orthotics.
+- the purchase and repair of custom made orthopedic shoes or prefabricated orthopedic shoes with permanent modifications to accommodate, relieve or remedy a mechanical foot defect or abnormality provided that: - the shoes have been prescribed by an attending physician, orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist; - the Participant provides a copy of the biomechanical or gait analysis from the prescribing Health Practitioner; and - the shoes are dispensed by an Approved Provider of orthopedic shoes. - custom made foot orthotics to accommodate, relieve or remedy a mechanical foot defect or abnormality providing that: - they have been prescribed by an attending physician, an orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist; and - they are dispensed by an Approved Provider of custom made foot orthotics.

-This coverage excludes the purchase and repair of:

-- pre-fabricated orthopedic shoes without permanent modifications; or - extra-depth shoes.
+This coverage excludes the purchase and repair of pre-fabricated orthopedic shoes without permanent modifications and extra-depth shoes.